Double bubble plumbings and two-curve flops: Introduction

 \subsection{Acknowledgements}

 Jonny Evans initiated our study of the symplectic topology of double bubbles and made numerous influential suggestions.
 The authors are also grateful to Denis Auroux, Matt Booth, Ben Davison, Tobias Ekholm, Karin Erdmann, Yank{\i} Lekili, Cheuk Yu Mak, Sibylle Schroll and Paul Seidel for helpful conversations.
+The authors thank the anonymous referee for their numerous detailed queries and comments.